pagkly/Zed/Investopedia3/How Penny Stocks Trade and How Investors Can Buy Them.md

 ## Signs of Fraud

-Though there is no fool-proof strategy for knowing which penny stocks are fraudulent, the SEC recommends that investors heed the following warning signs in a company's record: [SEC trading suspensions](https://www.investopedia.com/terms/s/suspended_trading.asp), large assets but small revenues, financial statements containing unusual items in the footnotes, odd auditing issues, and large insider ownership.1
+Though there is no fool-proof strategy for knowing which penny stocks are fraudulent, the SEC recommends that investors heed the following warning signs in a company's record: [[SEC trading suspensions]](https://www.investopedia.com/terms/s/suspended_trading.asp), large assets but small revenues, financial statements containing unusual items in the footnotes, odd auditing issues, and large insider ownership.1

 ## Real-World Example of Penny Stock Fraud

 California resident Zirk de Maison created nearly half of a dozen shell companies and offered them as penny stocks to investors between 2008 and 2013, according to the Federal Bureau of Investigation (FBI).
 De Maison told investors that the companies engaged in a variety of businesses, such as gold mining and diamond trading when, in fact, they did nothing.
-He sold the stocks in "boiler rooms," offices where [brokers use high-pressure tactics](https://www.investopedia.com/articles/active-trading/122315/illegal-highpressure-sales-tactics-brokers-use.asp) to push people into buying stocks by promising large profits.
+He sold the stocks in "boiler rooms," offices where [[brokers use high-pressure tactics]](https://www.investopedia.com/articles/active-trading/122315/illegal-highpressure-sales-tactics-brokers-use.asp) to push people into buying stocks by promising large profits.
 In 2015, de Maison and seven other perpetrators were found guilty of securities fraud and sentenced to federal prison.2

 ## How Is a Penny Stock Created?

-Small companies and [startups](https://www.investopedia.com/terms/s/startup.asp) typically issue stock as a means of raising capital to grow the business.
+Small companies and [[startups]](https://www.investopedia.com/terms/s/startup.asp) typically issue stock as a means of raising capital to grow the business.
 Although the process is lengthy, issuing stock is often one of the quickest and most effective ways for a startup company to obtain capital.

 A penny stock, like any other publicly traded stock, is created through a process called an initial public offering or IPO.
 To be listed on the OTCBB the company must first file a registration statement with the SEC or file stating the offering qualifies for an exemption from registration.
 It must also check state securities laws in the locations it plans to sell the stock.
 Once approved, the company may begin the process of soliciting orders from investors.